Zafer Biryol

 Zafer Biryol (born 2 October 1976) is a retired Turkish professional footballer.
 He last played as a forward for Anadolu Selçukluspor.
 He is 1.82 meters tall and weighs 75 kilograms.

 Club career

 He was the Super Lig's top scorer in the 2004–05 season with Konyaspor.
 During the 2005/06 season, Zafer was transferred to Big Three club Fenerbahçe.
-He did not play in many games, as was used primarily as a backup.
+He did not play in many games, as he was used primarily as a backup.
 A surplus to requirements, Zafer was transferred to Bursaspor early in the 2006/07 season.
 He was transferred to Çaykur Rizespor at mid of 2006/07 season.
 Biryol retired from being a football player in 2011.

 International career

 He appeared in five matches for the senior Turkey national football team, debuting as a second-half substitute in a friendly against Denmark on 18 February 2004.

 Prosecution

 In January 2020 he was sentenced to 6 years and 3 months imprisonment for being a member of an armed terror organization due to his links to the Gülen movement.